pingcap/tidb-operator/en/deploy-on-aws-eks.md

     After the steps above, the local volume provisioner can discover all the local NVMe SSD disks in the cluster.

     Modify `tikv.storageClassName` in the `tidb-cluster.yaml` file to `local-storage`.

-    You cannot dynamically change the storage class of a running TiDB cluster.
-You can create a new cluster for testing.